otrv4/otrv4/otrv4.md

 Whitespace Tag](#user-requests-to-start-an-otr-conversation).
 After this, the conversation is authenticated using the interactive DAKE.

-### Requesting conversation with older OTR versions
+### Requesting Conversation with Older OTR Versions

 Bob might respond to Alice's request (or notification of willingness to start a conversation) using OTRv3.
 If this is the case and Alice supports version 3, the